jperez3/github-actions-demo/README.md

 ### Anatomy of a Github Action

 1. Event Trigger - an action which kicks off a github action workflow
+2. Runner - a robot's operating system
-2. Job - a robot which performs a series of steps
+3. Job - a list of instructions for the robot
-3. Steps - Individual tasks created by you or the github action community
+4. Steps - Individual tasks created by you or the github action community